ukyzky/eurorack/README.md

 The deja vu loop cv input mode setting is saved to non volatile memory.

-Play scenario is:

 1. (NEW FUNCTION) Set T rate cv input alternative mode

-  - (In "alternative setting edit" mode, "T mode switch" works as setting T rate cv input alternative mode.)

-  - 1a. long-press "T rate switch".
-  - 1b. then "T rate LED" becomes blink. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
-  - 1c. push "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents "alternative setting edit" mode exited.)
-  - T rate cv input works as deja vu loop length cv mode (Type A).
+  - T rate cv input works as deja vu loop length cv mode.
 In this mode, deja vu knob act as deja vu loop start position (1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16) knob.
 This loop start position value is active only in this mode.

->  - Repeat above 1a, 1b and 1c.
+2. (NEW FUNCTION) Set T rate cv input alternative mode

->  - T rate cv input works as deja vu loop start position cv mode (Type B).
+  - T rate cv input works as deja vu loop start position cv mode.
 In this mode, deja vu knob act as no functional.
->
->  - Each repeating above 1a, 1b and 1c, T rate cv mode changes to Type A or Type B.

-2. Set T rate cv input normal mode

-  - 2a. long-press "T rate switch".
-  - 2b. then "T rate LED" becomes blink. (and detouch from the switch.)
-(It represents currently in "alternative setting edit" mode.)
-  - 2c. long-press "T mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
-(It represents "alternative setting edit" mode exited.)
-  - T rate cv input works as normal T rate cv input mode.

 ## T trigger reset (using X external clock input)